-Based on these initial insights, a first draft of questions and phrases was set up for discussion among the paramedics, which included determination of those questions that were indispensable for differential diagnoses, further treatment, the next steps, or for paramedics' (legal) protection and how to reword questions so that they would be closed-ended questions, such as those that asked a number, time, or period of symptom onset.
+Based on these initial insights, a first draft of questions and phrases was set up for discussion among the paramedics, which included determination of:

+- those questions that were indispensable for differential diagnoses, further treatment, the next steps, or for paramedics (legal) protection - how to re-word questions so that they would be closed-ended questions, such as those that asked a number, time or period of onset of symptoms, for example.
 In this instance, paramedics reflected on the essential information they needed to gather.
-For example, open questions such as "from what height did you/did the child fall from?" were changed to closed questions "did you fall from higher than 3 meters?" and "can you show me where the child fell from?"
+For example, the open questions such as "from what height did you/did the child fall from?", were changed to closed questions "did you fall from higher than 3 meters?" and "can you show me where the child fell from?"